OPS-E2E-PPE/VBA-Docs/api/Word.CoAuthoring.CanShare.md

 keywords: vbawd10.chm254869512
 f1_keywords:
 - vbawd10.chm254869512
-ms.prod: word
 api_name:
 - Word.CoAuthoring.CanShare
 ms.assetid: 9b0a08f8-cc54-5017-a487-bfab4057b711
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CoAuthoring.CanShare property (Word)

 Returns a **Boolean** that specifies whether this document can be co authored.
 Read-only.

 ## Syntax

 _expression_. `CanShare`

  _expression_ An expression that returns a '[CoAuthoring](Word.CoAuthoring.md)' object.

 ## Remarks

-The value of this property is affected by whether  **[CanMerge](Word.CoAuthoring.CanMerge.md)** is **True** , the file extension is .docx, and the document is stored on a server that supports the File Synchronization via SOAP over HTTP protocol.
+The value of this property is affected by whether **[CanMerge](Word.CoAuthoring.CanMerge.md)** is **True**, the file extension is .docx, and the document is stored on a server that supports the File Synchronization via SOAP over HTTP protocol.

 ## Example